andistoev/onion-architecture-with-spring-boot/README.md

 How to test the ShoppingList's APIs?

-After you start locally the project, navigate to: [http://localhost:8081/swagger-ui/index.html#/shopping-list-controller](http://localhost:8081/swagger-ui/index.html#/shopping-list-controller) and then use the following end points:
+After you have started the project locally, navigate to: [http://localhost:8081/swagger-ui/index.html#/shopping-list-controller](http://localhost:8081/swagger-ui/index.html#/shopping-list-controller) and then use the following end points:
 - Create a new ShoppingList and copy the retrieved shoppingListId (UUID);
 - Add item to the ShoppingList;
 - Get its total price.

-🔔 While testing take into consideration this shiny business rule: the total price contains shipping costs of 10 credits (the shipping is free of charge if the shopping list has items for more than 100 credits).
+🔔 Did you notice that the final price is increased with 10 more credits than you may have expected?
+Yes, this is the shiny business rule to have shipping costs of 10 credits (it will become free of charge if the shopping list has items for more than 100 credits).
+You may have already forgotten, but the software implemented with onion architecture will never forget about it! 😉

 Have fun and do not hesitate to contact me if you have any questions or suggestions!